-When you click either of the illumination icons, or or or or one of 5 brightness levels - 0 (off) to 4 (maximum).
+Tapping the base illuminator icon, ♥ , you can set the illuminator to one of 5 brightness levels - 0 (off) to 4 (maximum).

-Save image 🗿 :
+Save image 🤷 :

 You can capture an image by tapping the Camera Icon on the screen.
 The images will be saved to the Photo Apps (Camera Roll) on your phone or tablet.